onin-engineering/legal-agreements/privacy-policy.md

 ## Who we share your information with & why

 We may share your information with others, particularly those that help us provide our services or run our business effectively.
-For example, we will share your data with the services (such as [Seald](https://www.seald.io), [Stream](https://getstream.io), and [Google Firebase]( https://firebase.google.com)) that provide the respective E2EE, messaging, and authentication functionality incorporated in the **OurCal** app.
+For example, we will share your data with the services (such as [Seald](https://www.seald.io), [Stream](https://getstream.io), [RevenueCat](https://revenuecat.com/), and [Google Firebase]( https://firebase.google.com)) that provide the respective E2EE, messaging, subscription, and authentication functionality incorporated in the **OurCal** app.
 In addition, we share data with our staff, our IT service providers, those who manage our data, and our advisers and marketing partners.

 We require others to respect the information we share with them, and to only use it in ways the law allows.
 We only allow others to use such information for the specific purposes we set out, and not for any other purposes.
 When we engage processors to process information on our behalf, we ensure a contract is in place with the processor that sets out the details of the processing.